-Alien: Isolation didn't start out as a VR game, but it's now clear that it is a game best experienced through dual lenses.
+Alien: Isolation (about $50) didn't start out as a VR game, but it's now clear that it is a game best experienced through dual lenses.
 Using VorpX with Vive or Rift lets you experience first-hand the horrors aboard the Nostromo while you, Amanda Ripley, search for your mother.
 You have no weapons other than your razor-sharp intelligence.
 Can you uncover the truth about your long-lost mother?

 Here They Lie

-Your lover, Dana, wears a yellow dress.
+In Here They Lie (about $27), your lover, Dana, wears a yellow dress.
 It's easy to pick out in the otherwise drab world, but you can never seem to catch up to her.
 If you like things that are best described as weird, this is the game for you.
 The city is full of memorable characters who aren't quite right, and the excellent soundtrack only adds to the unsettling atmosphere.
 This game is so scary, there are predetermined rest areas for your wounded psyche — we suggest you use them.

 What's spookier than a derelict cargo ship floating around somewhere on the ocean?
 How about a derelict cargo ship home to a monster that is particularly hungry for human flesh?
-Your job is to avoid that monster — there are three unique designs — while you roam the ship looking for the tools and parts needed for repairs.
+In Monstrum (about $16), your job is to avoid that monster — there are three unique designs — while you roam the ship looking for the tools and parts needed for repairs.
 Each time you play, the ship will be different, and you'll be chased by one of three monsters.
 If you die, you start all over again with no idea where to go or what you're running from.
 Sounds fun, doesn't it?

-No one ever wants to admit they wet themselves, so it's recommended you play this game alone.
+No one ever wants to admit they wet themselves, so it's recommended you play Dreadhalls (about $10) alone.
 Yes, it's that scary.
 You find yourself trapped in an enormous dungeon without a weapon to defend yourself.
 You do have a lantern, but the oil needed to keep it lit is quite scarce.
 You'll have to be quiet as you creep around, as you definitely don't want to disturb whatever it is that calls this place home.
 If you love the game, you'll be able to play it over and over, as the layout of the dungeon changes each time you play.

 The Brookhaven Experiment

 You've set up a small camp in an abandoned building — a small fire burns.
 You haven't seen another human since...when?
 There's a screech outside, the sound of a door crashing open.
 Here they come again.
-The Brookhaven Experiment manages to be claustrophobic, terrifying, and exhilarating at the same time.
+The Brookhaven Experiment (about $20) manages to be claustrophobic, terrifying, and exhilarating at the same time.
 Just when you think blasting the heads off of zombies using the accurate Vive Wands is getting easy, here comes the next wave with bigger, badder enemies.
 Word of warning: this game makes people involuntarily tear off the headset.